 - Apply for career related post-graduate positions (full-time employment, post-baccalaureate service, graduate school).

-- Utilize Navigator to locate entry level professional positions.
+- Utilize Handshake to locate entry level professional positions.

 - Attend Career Center programs, networking forums and career fairs to meet employers and apply for full-time post-graduate opportunities.

 - Participate in as many interviews as possible, including on-campus interviews.

 - Continue to refine your interviewing skills through workshops, practice interviews with SHU alumni or Career Center staff.

 - Work with a career advisor to update and target your resume to specific organizations or graduate school programs.

 - Students who would like to schedule an individual appointment can do so through COMPASS.